Transaction Types

 Inventory Impact

-Transfer orders affect inventory at both locations: Source Warehouse:- Committed when order created
+Transfer orders affect inventory at both locations immediately on submission: Source Warehouse:- Sellable inventory subtracted when submitted (enters In Transit)

 Production Orders